FooWeiKang/computing-work-2/A Monster Calls but Conor has a gun.md

 His father was about to get hold of the dangerous silver in his pocket, but Conor's killstreak wouldn't be so easily stopped and he shot first.
 There was silence.
-Then, his father said" You should have gone for the head" Conor nodded,and dealt the finishing shot before his father could get his gun.
+Then, his father said" You should have gone for the head..."
+Conor nodded,and dealt the finishing shot before his father could get his gun.
-Conor sighed and said "You know what, I would love to be American", before strolling back home
+Conor sighed and said "You know what, I would love to be American", before strolling back home.

 CHAPTER "THE REST OF THE SECOND TALE/GUN THE HOUSE DOWN"